ropensci/fingertipsR/cran-comments.md

 This package provides data from the Fingertips API owned by Public Health England.
-This release is compatible with dplyr 1.0.0
+This release is compatible with dplyr 1.0.0 and R 4.0.0; some failing tests have been fixed

 ## Test

-* local Windows 10 install, R 3.6.3
+* local Windows 10 install, R 4.0.0
-* used Travis to check on Linux (2020-04-16)
+* used Travis to check on Linux (2020-06-05)

 ## R CMD check results